-This MD&A may contain forward-looking statements and forward-looking information within the meaning of applicable Canadian securities legislation (collectively, "forward-looking information"), including, but not limited to, statements relating to the future financial or operating performance of the Corporation, the Corporation's mineral projects, the future price of metals, the estimation of mineral resources, the realization of mineral resource estimates, the timing and amount of estimated future production (if any), capital, operating and exploration expenditures, the impact of COVID-19 on the Corporation's business or prospects, costs and timing of the development of new deposits, costs and timing of future exploration, use of proceeds from financings, proposed extensions regarding the flow-through funds spend year, the ability of the Corporation to obtain any outstanding permits or approvals required for its operations on the timing described herein (if at all), requirements for additional capital, government regulation of mining operations and mineral exploration activities, environmental risks, reclamation expenses, title disputes or claims, limitations of insurance coverage, development of the Windfall Project, timing to complete a feasibility study on the Windfall Project (if at all), advancement of the exploration ramp, underground drilling, as well as exploration activities with drill rigs being reduced.
+This MD&A may contain forward-looking statements and forward-looking information within the meaning of applicable Canadian securities legislation (collectively, "forward-looking information"), including, but not limited to, statements relating to the future financial or operating performance of the Corporation, the Corporation's mineral projects, the future price of metals, the estimation of mineral resources, the realization of mineral resource estimates, the timing and amount of estimated future production (if any), capital, operating and exploration expenditures, the impact of COVID-19 on the Corporation's business or prospects, costs and timing of the development of new deposits, costs and timing of future exploration, use of proceeds from financings, the ability of the Corporation to obtain any outstanding permits or approvals required for its operations on the timing described herein (if at all), the timing and ability of the Corporation to advance the Windfall Project towards a production decision (if at all), Osisko's overall strategy to advance the Windfall Project, the timing and ability of the Corporation to complete the Triple Lynx bulk sample (if at all), the memorandum of understanding with the CFNW to transport hydroelectric power to the Windfall Project, the significance of the Golden Bear discovery, requirements for additional capital, government regulation of mining operations and mineral exploration activities, environmental risks, reclamation expenses, title disputes or claims, limitations of insurance coverage, development of the Windfall Project, timing to complete a feasibility study on the Windfall Project (if at all), advancement of the exploration ramp, underground drilling, as well as exploration activities with drill rigs being reduced.
 Often, but not always, forward-looking information can be identified by the use of words and phrases such as "plans", "expects", "is expected", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates", or "believes" or variations (including negative variations) of such words and phrases, or state that certain actions, events, or results "may", "could", "would", "might" or "will" be taken, occur or be achieved.

 Forward-looking information reflects the Corporation's beliefs and assumptions based on information available at the time such statements were made.
 Actual results or events may differ from those predicted in the forward-looking information.
-All of the Corporation's forward-looking information is qualified by: (i) the assumptions that are stated or inherent in such forward-looking information, including the assumptions listed below; and (ii) the risks described in the section entitled "Risks and Uncertainties" in this MD&A, the financial statements of the Corporation, and the sections entitled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Information" in the AIF, which are available electronically on SEDAR (www.sedar.com) under Osisko's issuer profile.
+All of the Corporation's forward-looking information is qualified by: (i) the assumptions that are stated or inherent in such forward-looking information, including the assumptions listed below; and (ii) the risks described in the section entitled "Risks and Uncertainties" in this MD&A, the financial statements of the Corporation, and the sections entitled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Information" in the AIF, which are available on SEDAR (www.sedar.com) under Osisko's issuer profile.